This can be done at Ajovarma, or in certain cases you can use Traficom’s e-Services (External link).

 A medical report or comprehensive medical report (no more than six months old) must be supplied when renewing a driving license by everyone who will be

 Different health requirements apply to people renewing group 1 and group 2 driving licences.

-You do not need a medical report if your driving licence is valid until you 70th birthday and you renew it no later than on your birthday.
+You do not need a medical report if your driving licence is valid and you renew it no later than on your 70th birthday.

-In order to renew it, you will need a comprehensive medical report (no more than six months old) regarding your driving ability if you renew your driving licence after your 70th birthday.
+In order to renew your driving licence, you will need a comprehensive medical report (no more than six months old) regarding your driving ability if you renew your driving licence after your 70th birthday.

 To renew your licence you need